gee-community/ee-LandsatLinkr/README.md

 # ee-LandsatLinkr

-The aim of `landsatlinkr` is to make it easy to run the LandTrendr algorithm with Landsat MSS, ETM, and OLI data together in Earth Engine.
+The aim of `landsatlinkr` is to make it easy to run the LandTrendr algorithm with Landsat MSS, TM, ETM, and OLI data together in Earth Engine.
 It assembles image collections across the five satellites that carried the MSS sensor, filters those images for quality, calculates TOA reflectance, and calculates the MSScvm cloud mask.
 It also allows the user to manually exclude MSS images with scan line issues or other noise.
 These MSS images are converted to pseudo-TM by building a relationship between MSS and TM coincident images.
 These converted MSS to TM images are then grouped with TM and OLI images and run through LandTrendr to track changes over time.

 ## Module import

 Include the following line at the top of every script to import the landsatlinkr library.
-This line is already included in the template script that you will work from in the next step.
+This line is already included in the template script that you will work from in this workflow.

 ```js
 var llr = require('users/jstnbraaten/modules:landsatlinkr/landsatlinkr.js');